-Steps Description Create a new Enterprise Architect project Launch Enterprise Architect and create a new project.
-Open the Model Wizard window by pressing 'Ctrl+Shift+M'.
-Click on the 'Model Patterns' page and scroll to find the Perspective 'NIEM 3 and 4'.
-It is essential that your NIEM project contains the NIEM MPD Types and at least one of the NIEM Reference Models.
-Select the 'NIEM 4.0 Reference Model' as well as 'NIEM MPD Types'.
-Click on the 'Create Patterns' button to download and import the selected models into your project.
-Also available in the Model Wizard is a model pattern for a basic NIEM IEPD.

-This is intended as a starting point for your NIEM project.
+Steps Description Steps Create a new Enterprise Architect project Launch Enterprise Architect and create a new project.
+Click on the Start Page 'Create from Pattern' tab (Model Wizard).
+Click on the <perspective name=""> button and select 'Information Exchange NIEM' and expand the 'NIEM 3, 4 and 5' Perspective.
+It is essential that your NIEM project contains the NIEM IEPD Types and at least one of the NIEM Reference Models.
+Select the 'NIEM 5.0 Reference Model' as well as 'NIEM 5 IEPD Types'.
+Click on the Create Model(s) button to download and import the selected models into your project.
+Also available in the Model Wizard is a model pattern for a basic NIEM IEPD.</perspective> This is intended as a starting point for your NIEM project.
+Optionally, select the 'NIEM 5 IEPD